raganwald-deprecated/homoiconic/2011/12/jargon.md

 > A language that doesn't change the way you think about programming is not worth learning.—Alan Perlis

 [CoffeeScript][c] is a program that takes some text you write using a special set of rules and transforms it into some other text, which happens to be a JavaScript program.
 It is often described as a programming language that "compiles" to JavaScript much as other programming languages compile to assembler or JVM byte codes.
+Like many new ideas, CoffeeScript has inspired some enthusiasm from early adopters, some diffidence from pragmatists, and disdain from conservative laggards.

+In [A Case Against Using CoffeeScript][against], Ryan Florence argues that if people use CoffeeScript to write JavaScript programs, maintenance will be a nightmare: The world will become full of programs that are impossible to understand.
+Quite honestly, he's right that there will be plenty of terrible generated JavaScript in the wild.
+As Sturgeon remarked, "90% of everything is crud."
+But will the 90% of crud be worse for having been generated in CoffeeScript?
+And will the 10% of good code be better?

+I don't think the 90% will magically be transformed from crud to gold.
+Crud is crud.
+By I think it will be better than the crud that would have been written in "pure" JavaScript.
+And I think the 10% of good JavaScript will be *better* by virtue of having been transformed from CoffeeScript.

+And the reason I think so is the reason that CoffeeScript is "not a language worth learning:"

 [c]: http://jashkenas.github.com/coffee-script/

-Like many new ideas, CoffeeScript has inspired some enthusiasm from early adopters, some diffidence from pragmatists, and disdain from conservative laggards.
-For example, in [A Case Against Using CoffeeScript][against], Ryan Florence argues that the tool chain is inconvenient, a common knock against new tools.
-I recall, for example, the arguments against Java when it appeared included the lack of tooling.
-With enthusiasm for Java came the development of robust tools, and Java now seems to be over-tooled.

 [against]: http://ryanflorence.com/2011/2012/case-against-coffeescript/

-CoffeeScript will probably follow the same pattern: Early adopters will persevere despite the lack of world-class tools, enthusiasts will build tools to scratch their own itches, and at some point a critical mass of users will inspire existing tools to start catering to CoffeeScript.

-Ryan makes sense arguing about the inconvenience today, but his main thesis left me scratching my head.
-He says maintenance will be a nightmare and that people shouldn't use it.
-It seems that his lack of ability to comprehend CoffeeScript at a glance today leads him to believe that the world will become full of programs that are impossible to understand tomorrow.

-Quite honestly, that argument applies to everything.
-Imagine we take his essay and swap Java for JavaScript and Ruby for CoffeeScript.
-It reads like a polemic against Ruby from 2004, arguing that all this "clever" code like `foobar.map(&:blitz)` will lead to the next software crisis.
-Quite honestly, he's right that there will be plenty of terrible CoffeeScript in the wild.
-As Sturgeon remarked, "90% of everything is crud."
-The question is, if the people who are going to write cruddy CoffeeScript use JavaScript instead, will they write better code?

-I don't think so.

-But hang on a second.
-Here I am defending CoffeeScript.
-But the title of this essay is that CoffeeScript is not a language worth learning?
-What gives?

 ##CoffeeScript is JavaScript

 My argument is that CoffeeScript is not a language worth learning because **CoffeeScript is not a language**.
 CoffeeScript is JavaScript.
+You don't "think in CoffeeScript," you "think in JavaScript."
+Only you think in well-crafted JavaScript.

-Okay, it has a different syntax, but only in the most superficial way.
+Obviously, CoffeeScript has a different syntax, but only in the most superficial way.
 If JavaScript was English, CoffeeScript wouldn't be another language like French, it wouldn't be a dialect like Jamaican Patois, it would be technical jargon like the conversation one programmer might have with another.

-> CoffeeScript is JavaScript

 CoffeeScript doesn't introduce dramatic new ways to organize programs like continuations, promises, or monads.
 All of the transformations it produces are local: If you look at a small snippet of CoffeeScript, you know that it translates to a small snippet of JavaScript without dramatically affecting anything else in any other part of the program.
 There are no back-flips to get "compiled" CoffeeScript to talk to compiled JavaScript.